 There's a pair of magic goggles I've gone back to again and again over the last two years, opening up worlds of games, theater, conversations, art and experiences that are tough to even describe.
-The Meta Quest 2 (formerly, and sometimes still, the Oculus Quest 2 is an improved, less expensive sequel to the, a self-contained VR game console that was my absolute in 2019.
+The Meta Quest 2 (formerly, and sometimes still, the Oculus Quest 2) is an improved, less expensive sequel to the 2019.
 It's already been my , my , my and one of my favorite game consoles.

 - Great self-contained gaming experience